tamerthamoqa/facenet-realtime-face-recognition/README.md

 A small-scale flask server facial recognition implementation, using a pre-trained facenet model with real-time web camera face recognition functionality, and a pre-trained Multi-Task Cascading Convolutional Neural Network (MTCNN) for face detection and cropping.

-* The main inspiration is from vinyakkailas's [repository](https://github.com/vinayakkailas/Face_Recognition) which is imported in the 'lib/' folder and uses David Sandberg's [facenet](https://github.com/davidsandberg/facenet) repository.
+* The main inspiration is vinyakkailas's [repository](https://github.com/vinayakkailas/Face_Recognition) which uses David Sandberg's [facenet](https://github.com/davidsandberg/facenet) repository, the required dependencies from David Sandberg's 'facenet' repository were imported in the 'lib' folder and slightly cleaned.

-* The pre-trained facenet and MTCNN models are provided by David Sandberg's repository, the pre-trained facenet model I used can be downloaded [here](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit).
-A full list of available facenet models in that repository can be seen [here](https://github.com/davidsandberg/facenet/wiki/Training-using-the-VGGFace2-dataset#difference-to-previous-models) and [here](https://github.com/davidsandberg/facenet#pre-trained-models).
+* The pre-trained facenet and MTCNN models are provided by David Sandberg's repository, the pre-trained facenet model I used can be downloaded (version 20170512-110547) [here](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit) and the MTCNN model is located in the 'lib' directory in the 'mtcnn' folder.
+A full list of available facenet models in David Sandberg's repository can be seen [here](https://github.com/davidsandberg/facenet/wiki/Training-using-the-VGGFace2-dataset#difference-to-previous-models) and [here](https://github.com/davidsandberg/facenet#pre-trained-models).
 Though please note the different specifications in each pre-trained model.

 **Note**: This is intended as only a **small-scale** facial recognition system, that uses comparison by Euclidean Distance according to an arbitrary Euclidean Distance threshold (**1.1** in this implementation) with one stored image embedding per person.
 The image files would be needed to be manually uploaded via the web interface or by a mobile app that uploads image files to the address of your server ('localhost:5000/upload' in this implementation) in order to create the embedding files that use the image file's name as the identity.